 Long Tail Tubular Bind Off

 The stretchiness of knit ribbing does not have to suffer the inflexibility of a taut bind off.
-This Long Tail Tubular Bind Off maintains the elasticity of ribbed fabric with a neat and pretty finish.
+This Long Tail Tubular Bind Off Tutorial shows you how to maintain the elasticity of ribbed fabric with a neat and pretty finish.
 It’s perfect for toe-up socks, cuffs, neckbands and anywhere else you end with a ribbed edge.
-Also, this bind off is the companion to the Long Tail Tubular Cast On, so be sure to check out that tutorial for those occasions when you start with a ribbed edge too!

 Materials